June 19, 2018

 April 17, 2018

 Check out Parts 1 and 2 of "Artist Talk: Manthia Diawara" in conversation with our very own Professor Salah Hassan, hosted by the Sharjah Art Foundation.
 They speak about the development of Diawara's intellectual and artistic trajectory as well as the significance of material culture, music, poetry, visual art and film in his approach to historiography.
-Manthia Diawara is University Professor of Comparative Literature and Africana Studies at NYU.
+Manthia Diawara is a professor of comparative literature and Africana studies at New York University.

 April 30, 2018